Sunday, August 31, 2025

 “Therefore I am full of the fury of the Lord.
 I am weary of holding it in.
 I will pour it out on the children outside, and on the assembly of young men together; for even the husband shall be taken with the wife, the aged with him who is full of days.”
 Jeremiah 6:11

-The apostles also experienced this kind of love for people.
+In Acts 4:20, the apostles also experienced the fury of the Lord.
 They said to their persecutors, “We cannot stop speaking about what we have seen and heard.”
-[10]

 “And their houses shall be turned over to others, fields and wives together; for I will stretch out My hand against the inhabitants of the land, says the Lord.”
 Jeremiah 6:12